 A Drupal Primer for Marketers

-Drupal is the content management system of choice for sophisticated enterprise websites because it was built from square one with the anticipation and extensibility needed to optimize every node, every view, and every snippet of code for search engines.
+Drupal is the content management system of choice for sophisticated enterprise websites.
+It was built from square one with the anticipation and extensibility needed to optimize every node, view, and snippet of code for search engines.
 That is, of course, if you know how to configure it.

 With many new additions to ease-of-use, functionality, and robustness, Drupal is the superior method for creating and marketing your website to the world.